oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/5-create-analytic-view.md

 This lab uses three hierarchy views and an analytic view that reference the tables created in the previous lab.
 You will create these objects using a script.

+This analytic view could be created using the Database Actions Data Studio Analysis tool.
+To learn how, see the [Get Started With Analytic Views using Data Studio](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3594) Live Lab.

 Estimated Time:  5 minutes.

 ### Objectives